About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Mark E. Haddad leads the Supreme Court and Appellate practice in the Los Angeles office of Sidley Austin LLP and is a co-leader of the firm’s global appellate practice.
-Haddad joined Sidley’s Washington, D.C. office in 1987, after clerkships with Associate Justice William J. Brennan, Jr., of the United States Supreme Court, and with the Hon.
+Mark E. Haddad was a partner for 26 years at Sidley Austin LLP, where he served as co-chair of the firm’s Supreme Court and Appellate practice.
+He served as a law clerk for Associate Justice William J. Brennan, Jr., of the United States Supreme Court, and for the Hon.
 Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania.
-Haddad earned his JD from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
+He earned his JD from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
 He is a Rhodes Scholar and received his MA from Oxford University with first class honors in Philosophy, Politics, and Economics, and his AB with honors and distinction in History from Stanford University.

 Haddad has argued cases in the United States Supreme Court, in the supreme courts of four states, and in federal and state appellate courts throughout the country.
-His matters involve the impact of federal constitutional, statutory and regulatory provisions on business liability and individual rights, and arise in a variety of areas, including administrative law, antitrust law, constitutional law (commerce clause, due process, equal protection, First Amendment, federalism and preemption), intellectual property, products liability and professional responsibility.
-He is recognized as a leading lawyer by many references, including Chambers USA, Benchmark Litigation, The Legal 500 US, and Super Lawyers.
+His matters have involved the impact of federal constitutional, statutory and regulatory provisions on individual rights and business liability, and have arisen in a variety of areas, including administrative law, antitrust law, constitutional law (commerce clause, due process, equal protection, First and Eighth Amendments, federalism and preemption), intellectual property, products liability and professional responsibility.
+He has been recognized as a leading lawyer by many references, including Chambers USA, Benchmark Litigation, The Legal 500 US, and Super Lawyers.

 FACULTY IN THE NEWS